 Visiting Hoover Dam with a fear of heights can be challenging.

-However, it is possible to visit the area and the visitors centre without ever being exposed to heights as such.
+However, it is possible to visit the area and the visitors center without ever being exposed to heights as such.

-Once inside, the visitor centre itself offers an exhibition without windows: this means that you can easily enjoy all the information panel and interactive artifacts without ever having to take in the landscape.
+Once inside, the visitor center itself offers an exhibition without windows: this means that you can easily enjoy all the information panel and interactive artifacts without ever having to take in the landscape.